-• In the TwinCAT System Manager select the terminal for which the FPGA firmware is to be updated (in the example: Terminal 5: EL5001) and click the Advanced Settings button in the EtherCAT tab:
+In the TwinCAT System Manager select the terminal for which the FPGA firmware is to be updated (in the example: Terminal 5: EL5001) and click the Advanced Settings button in the EtherCAT table click the Advanced Settings button in the EtherCAT tab:

-The Advanced Settings dialog appears.
-Under ESC Access/EPROM/FPGA click on Write FPGA button:
+• The Advanced Settings dialog appears.
+Under ESC Access/E2PROM/FPGA click on Write FPGA button:

-• Select the file (\.rbf) with the new FPGA firmware, and transfer it to the EtherCAT device:
+• Select the file (.rbf) with the new FPGA firmware, and transfer it to the EtherCAT device:

-- · Wait until download ends
+- Wait until download ends

 - Switch slave current less for a short time (don't pull under voltage!).
 In order to activate the new FPGA firmware a restart (switching the power supply off and on again) of the EtherCAT device is required.

 - · Check the new FPGA status